jkalis-MS/CodeOptimizationsSampleApp/README.md

 3.0.
 Open your **Application Insights** resource and then open the **Properties** page, find setting **LOCAL AUTHENTICATION** and Disable it. _IMPORTANT if other applications are sending data to this Application insights, please make sure that the managed identity is enabled for all such apps (steps 2.7. to 2.9.)_

-## 3. Add some load to your application
+## 3. Add load to your application
 The simplest way to generate incoming requests to your application is to create an Availability test *part of Application insights).

 3.1.
 In your Application Insights resource, open **Availability** page